geekau/mediastack-guide/docs/preparation/setting-up-folders.md

 When you created the "docker" user for Linux, you also created a "docker" group.
 Additionally, you added your own Linux user account into the "docker" group, so you want to apply "docker:docker" permissions to folders for the correct access permissions to filter through the file structure.

-If you want to be security conscience and only allow members of the "docker" group (and running docker applications) access to for docker and media folders, you can execute the following commands, which also turn on the SetGid bit for the group, so any new folder / file created inside these folders will have full permissions to anyone in the "docker" group; so being a member of the "docker" group is key.
+If you want to be security conscience and only allow members of the "docker" group (and running docker applications) access to the docker and media folders, you can execute the following commands, which also turn on the SetGid bit for the group, so any new folder / file created inside these folders will have full permissions to anyone in the "docker" group; so being a member of the "docker" group is key.

 Code:

-    sudo chmod -R u+rwx,g+rws,o+rx,o-w /opt/docker /opt/media /opt/usenet /opt/torrents /opt/watch
+    sudo chmod -R u+rwx,g+rws,o+rx,o-w /mediastack /mediastackdata
-    sudo chown -R docker:docker /opt/docker /opt/media /opt/usenet /opt/torrents /opt/watch
+    sudo chown -R docker:docker /mediastack /mediastackdata

 Code:

-    drwxrwsr-x+  15 docker       docker             4096 Jan 01 00:10 /opt/docker
+    drwxrwsr-x+  15 docker       docker             4096 Jan 01 00:10 /mediastack
-    drwxrwsr-x+  12 docker       docker             4096 Jan 01 00:10 /opt/media
-    drwxrwsr-x+  12 docker       docker             4096 Jan 01 00:10 /opt/torrents
+    drwxrwsr-x+  12 docker       docker             4096 Jan 01 00:10 /mediastackdata
-    drwxrwsr-x+  17 docker       docker             4096 Jan 01 00:10 /opt/usenet
-    drwxrwsr-x+   2 docker       docker            53248 Jan 01 00:10 /opt/watch

-If you don't share your Linux host computer with other users and you are having problems with access and permissions, you can always using the following commands, which allow everyone to have absolute access:
+If you don't share your Linux host computer with other users and you are having problems with access and permissions, you can always use the following commands, which allow everyone to have absolute access:

 Code:

-    sudo chmod -R 777 /opt/docker /opt/media /opt/usenet /opt/torrents /opt/watch
+    sudo chmod -R 777 /mediastack /mediastackdata
-    sudo chown -R docker:docker /opt/docker /opt/media /opt/usenet /opt/torrents /opt/watch
+    sudo chown -R docker:docker /mediastack /mediastackdata

 **NOTE:** If you ever experience issues with file / permission access issues, then rerun both the "chmod" and "chown" commands above, and restart your docker media stack.